francescoo22/TSP-Solver/report/computational-results.typ

 - Tabu-list size: $n^2$;
 - Stopping criteria: max-iterations;
 - max-iterations: $50 n$.
+- Initial solution: Non-random (like in @non-random-initial-solution)

 === TS6
-In the last test it has been tried to refine the number of iterations and the stopping criteria.
+In this test it has been tried to refine the number of iterations and the stopping criteria.
 The previous value for the number of iteration was already balnced and the new one has similar results, probably bigger instances are required in order to understand which is better.
 - Tabu-list size: $n^2$;
 - Stopping criteria: max-non-increasing-iterations;
-- max-iterations: $n^2 / 4$.
+- max-non-increasing-iterations: $n^2 / 4$.
+- Initial solution: Non-random (like in @non-random-initial-solution)

 #figure(
     grid(